wooey/Wooey/docs/configuration.rst

 Wooey supports the use of Django internationalization settings to present the interface in your own language.
-Currently we provide limited support for French, German and Dutch.
+Currently we provide limited support for French, German, Dutch, Japanese, and Simplifed Chinese.
 We welcome contributions for translation extensions, fixes and new languages from our users.

-If you want your installation to only use a single language, you can specify this using the :code:`LANGUAGE_CODE` setting in :code:`django_settings.py`.
+To specify the default language for your installation, you can specify this using the :code:`LANGUAGE_CODE` setting in :code:`django_settings.py`.
 For example to set the interface to French, you would use:

 .. code:: python